MhamadBelal/Async-Inn/README.md

 In this ERD diagram, we have identified primary keys, foreign keys, composite keys, and the relationships between tables.
 The Hotel table has a one-to-many relationship with the RoomLocation table (one hotel can have multiple room locations), and the Room table has a one-to-many relationship with the RoomAmenity table (one room can have multiple amenities).
 Additionally, the Hotel table has a one-to-many relationship with the RoomLocation table through the LocationID.

+---

+## Introduction to your web app

+The Async Inn Hotel Asset Management System is a web-based API that assists Async Inn, a local hotel chain, in efficiently managing their hotel assets at various locations.
+The project's primary goal is to create a RESTful API server, enabling the management of rooms, amenities, and the addition of new hotel locations.
+The system utilizes a relational database to store and ensure data integrity.

+## Relations between tables

+**Hotel table:**

+* LocationID (Primary Key) uniquely identifies each hotel.
+* Each hotel has a Name, City, State, Address, and PhoneNumber.

+**RoomLocation table:**

+* The LocationID (Foreign Key to Location) links to the Hotel table, indicating which hotel the room is in.
+* The RoomNumber (Foreign Key to Room) links to the Room table, indicating the specific room within the hotel.
+* The combination of LocationID and RoomNumber forms a Composite Primary Key, ensuring uniqueness.
+* The price column represents the price of that particular room at the given location.

+**Amenity table:**

+* AmenityID (Primary Key) uniquely identifies each amenity.
+* Each amenity has a Name and Description.

+**Room table:**

+* RoomNumber (Primary Key) uniquely identifies each room within the system.
+* The layout column may store information about the room's physical layout (e.g., single, double, suite).
+* The Nickname column might be used to give the room a custom name.
+* The IsPetFriendly column indicates whether the room is pet-friendly or not.
+* The Enm column appears to represent an enumeration, with values 0, 1, or 3, corresponding to different room types (e.g., studio, one-bedroom, two-bedroom).

+**RoomAmenity table:**

+* The RoomNumber (Foreign Key to Room) links to the Room table, specifying which room the amenity is associated with.
+* The AmenityID (Foreign Key to Amenity) links to the Amenity table, specifying which amenity is associated with the room.
+* The combination of RoomNumber and AmenityID forms a Composite Primary Key, ensuring uniqueness.